simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ### Replace Facebooks share button

-When you add a Facebook widget like a share button, Facebook recommends you use their third-party scripts.
+When you add a Facebook widget like a share button, Facebook recommends you use their scripts.
 This is great for them because they can collect more data about your visitors.
-Luckily they provide another way without the use of any scripts.
+Luckily they provide another way without the use of any of their scripts.

 Here is an example with custom buttons and a simple share link.
 I highly recommend using link implementation instead of any script implementation.